gitrsi/cyberops.zone/resources/Cyber Threat Intelligence/CTI_Strategy.md

 ## What is Cyber Threat Intelligence?

-Cyber Threat Intelligence is the collection, analysis, and dissemination of information about current and potential cyber threats answering questions.
+Cyber Threat Intelligence is the collection, analysis and dissemination of information about current and potential cyber threats.
 CTI helps to understand:

-- Who might attack an organization (threat actors)
+- Who might attack (threat actors)
 - Why (motivations & objectives)
-- How (tactics, techniques, and procedures – TTPs)
+- How (tactics, techniques and procedures – TTPs)
 - What they’re targeting (assets, vulnerabilities)
 - When and where attacks are occurring